Practitioner Diversion Awareness Conference

 Nearly 1,000 practitioners registered for the conference, to include physicians, nurse practitioners, physician assistants, dentists, and other DEA registrants.
 Practitioners attended the event either in person or via live stream.
 Conference attendees received nearly seven hours of information on a variety of topics.
 The presentations, given by both DEA and private instructors, included: DEA’s Diversion Control mission; Michigan Automated Prescription System and state legislative updates; the pathophysiology and neurological basis of addiction; CDC’s Guideline for Prescribing Opioids; health care fraud; methods of diversion and drug trends; reducing opioid prescribing; electronic prescribing; and Medication-Assisted Treatment.

-Presentations from the Michigan Practitioner Diversion Awareness Training are below.
+Selected presentations from the Detroit, Michigan PDAC are below.

 DEA Diversion Control Mission and Overview – Cathy A. Gallagher, Diversion Program Manager, DEA Detroit

 Michigan Automated Prescription System and State Legislative Updates – Kim Gaedeke, Deputy Director, and Amber Daniels, MAPS Analyst, Michigan Department of Licensing and Regulatory Affairs

 The Pathophysiology and Neurological Basis of Addiction – David Neff, DO, Chief Medical Director, Office of Medical Affairs, Medical Services Administration, Michigan Department of Health and Human Services

 Managing Pain Safely and Effectively: CDC Guideline for Prescribing Opioids – Amy Bohnert, PhD, MS